Stochastic Direct Search Method for Blind Resource Allocation: Introduction

-Our purpose is to study methods that are suitable for the blind resource allocation model.
-We choose to study extensions of the direct search algorithm for the optimization of regular functions in the presence of linear constraints and noise.
+Our purpose is to study these methods that are suitable for the blind resource allocation model, i.e. in particular, compatible with zeroth-order feedback, computationally tractable and that do not require to sample points outside of the feasible domain.
+Besides satisfying the above requirements, these algorithms have the advantage of being approximate descent algorithms with high probability, a guarantee that is useful in practice, allowing, for instance, warm start from previously tested allocations.
 The adaptation of direct search to the noisy case is achieved by performing enough sampling to ensure that the algorithm moves to a new iterate only if it results in a sufficient improvement, with high probability.
 We propose two ways of doing so: the first method (termed FDS-Plan) simply computes the number of necessary evaluations ahead of time, whereas the second one, FDS-Seq, uses a sequential testing strategy to interrupt sampling as early as possible.
 The algorithms are specified in Section \ref{sec:algorithms}.
+An illustration of the behavior of the proposed algorithms can be found in this same section, alongside an illustration of other baseline strategies, which allows for understanding the specifics of direct search.
 We analyze the cumulative regret of these algorithms in Section \ref{sec:analysis}, providing an upper bound of their regret of the order of $T^{2/3}$ (up to logarithmic factors), when the optimum is in the interior of the feasible domain.
-We start Section \ref{sec:analysis} by the simpler case in which there is neither noise nor constraints, showing that in this basic setup the regret of direct search is bounded by a constant.
+A significant technical challenge for the analysis in terms of regret is that, while in traditional analyses of direct-search, the number of rounds is fixed and the analysis proceeds by looking at the distance to the optimum at each round, here, the number of rounds is random (the indexing of the regret is the actual number of function evaluations instead of the number of rounds).
+We start Section \ref{sec:analysis} by the simpler case in which there is neither noise nor constraints, showing that in this basic setup the regret of direct search is bounded by a constant.\looseness-1